chimera-suite/OntopStream-TheWebConf2022Tutorial/README.md

     print("Ended by user")
 ```

+__Note:__ The query will be terminated after stopping the run of the notebook cell.
+They may take a while because they're terminated when Flink detects that is not able to deliver new query results.
+If you want to delete the query execution immediately, you can use the [Flink Dashboard](http://localhost:8081).

 ## C) Tutorial end

 To close the Flink REST service endpoint, press `CTRL+C` on the terminal.